Towards Motion Forecasting with Real-World Perception Inputs: Are End-to-End Approaches Competitive?: A Unified Evaluation Benchmark

-As shown in \autoref{tab:ag_vs_all}, the first observation is that with the inputs from ViP3D, AgentFormer outperforms ViP3D significantly (more than 2 times higher $\text{mAP}_{f}$) without being jointly trained with such perception inputs.
-Since AgentFormer combines per-agent past history and inter-agent interactions in an attention module, without explicitly separating different trajectories, this joint interaction may help resist the detection and tracking errors.
-With a more sophisticated motion forecaster with end-point attention-based refinement and physically-based kinematic model, UniAD exhibits better performance compared to AgentFormer (+0.025 $\text{mAP}_{f}$ and better minADE, minFDE and MR).
-Lastly, we observe that end-to-end pipelines (UniAD and ViP3D), despite operating in a much more realistic setting, are still very far from forecasting methods trained and evaluated on curated methods (AgentFormer with ground-truth inputs).
+As shown in \autoref{tab:ag_vs_all}, {{the first} observation is that \emph{recent state-of-the-art end-to-end models do not exhibit superior performance in forecasting, compared to conventional methods that have been trained only with curated inputs.}} Precisely, with the {detection and tracking} inputs from ViP3D, AgentFormer outperforms ViP3D significantly (more than 2 times higher $\text{mAP}_{f}$) without being jointly trained with such perception inputs.
+Since AgentFormer combines agent past history and inter-agent interactions in an attention module, without explicitly separating different trajectories, this joint interaction may help to resist the detection and tracking errors.
+Similarly, \yihongh{with no finetuning, LaPred leads the performance in $\text{mAP}_{f}$ with a simpler trajectory predictor, compared to UniAD with its end-point attention-based refinement and physically-based kinematic model.} Lastly, we observe that end-to-end pipelines (UniAD and ViP3D), despite operating in a much more realistic setting, are still \textit{very far} from conventional forecasting methods with curated data (i.e., AgentFormer and LaPred with ground-truth inputs). {The observations imply that it might not be trivial to train the end-to-end model jointly with perception modules without tackling their errors in downstream forecasting.}

-\section{Impacts of the map quality}
+\section{Impacts of the Map Quality}

-To evaluate the impact of the map quality on forecasting methods, we intervene on the map input of AgentFormer \citep{yuan2021agentformer}, ViP3D \citep{gu2023vip3d} and UniAD \citep{uniad}.
-In their original versions, AgentFormer and ViP3D both use curated HD maps, while UniAD uses online mapping inferred from camera data.
+We now study in more detail how conventional forecasting methods use their inputs and if we can replace them with real-world perceptions.
+In this section, we intervene on the map input of AgentFormer \cite{yuan2021agentformer}, LaPred \cite{kim2021lapred}, ViP3D \cite{gu2023vip3d} and UniAD \cite{uniad}.
+Originally, AgentFormer uses \emph{rasterized} curated maps; \yihongh{LaPred and ViP3D both leverage \emph{vectorized} curated maps}, while UniAD uses online mapping inferred from camera data.